WordPress Documentation Team Closes 200+ Issues — and Needs Your Help

 Current Workflow Overview

 The GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ project template contains 13 status columns, intended to reflect multiple review stages before publishing on WordPress.orgWordPress.org The community site where WordPress code is created and shared by the users.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ project template contains 13 status columns, intended to reflect multiple review stages before publishing on WordPress.orgWordPress.org The community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/.
 Some columns are used for Dev Notes, while others are for user documentation:

 • No Status